Hunting the Snargasher.

 The outbreak of war would have ended all hopes of use of the R.S.1 in the UK; all aircraft production planning was then taken over by the government and the training companies lost the ability to purchase their own equipment; instead, they had to accept what was offered by the Air Ministry.
 The de Havilland Rapide small airliner (which used the same Gipsy Six engine as the R.S.1) was kept in production (renamed the Dominie) as an aircrew trainers to suppliment the Oxfords and Ansons.
 The surplus production of Fairey Battles also became available as trainers, some fitted with turrets to train air-gunners.

 The single prototype R.S.1 was retained by Reid and Sigrist and had camouflage applied to its upper surfaces.
 It was used as the company "hack" aircraft for communication purposes.
 However, for a few months in 1941 it was used for an experiment with the flying training school at Desford (No 7 Elementary Flying Training School).
 This involved training some new prospective pilots in the R.S.1 right from the start (a process known as ab initio).
-They would not have flown a single-engined aircraft (like the Tiger Moth) at all before sitting in the R.S.1 for the first time.
+They would not have flown a single-engined aircraft (like the Tiger Moth) at all before sitting in the R.S.1 for the first time with the second set of controls being fitted in the rear cockpit for use by the instructor.
 The idea being that if a pilot was trained in multi-engine flying from the very beginning, it would be far easier for them to transition to a single-engined aircraft than it was for pilots trained only on single-engined aircraft to transition to multi-engines.
 The results were regarded as good, but the method was not adopted, although it must have influenced the later R.S.3 Desford design (see below).

 In use, the R.S.1 Snargasher had its spats removed to stop them from getting clogged with grass and mud and to allow easier access for servicing the brakes.
 The Snargasher is believed to have been scrapped sometime in 1944 after a crash, although substantial parts of its fuselage were reported to be still in existence at Desford in 1953 when the aerodrome was sold.
 Sightings of it flying as late as 1949 are attributed to the later R.S.3 (see below) being mistaken for it.